-"The General Conference recalls the statement by the President of the 36th session in 1992 concerning the agenda item "Israeli Nuclear Capabilities and Threat".
+"The General Conference recalls the statement by the President of the 36th session in 1992 concerning the agenda item Israeli nuclear capabilities and threat.
 That statement considered it desirable not to consider that agenda item at the 37th session.

-The General Conference also recalls the statement by the President of the 43rd session in 1999 concerning the same agenda item.
-At the 44th and 45th sessions, this item was, at the request of certain Member States, reinscribed on the agenda.
+"The General Conference also recalls the statement by the President of the 43rd session in 1999 concerning the same agenda item.
+At the 44th, 45th, 46th, 47th and 48th sessions, this item was, at the request of certain Member States, reinscribed on the agenda.
 The item was discussed.

-The President notes that certain Member States intend to include this item on the provisional agenda of the forty-sixth regular session of the General Conference."
+"Several Member States requested that this item be included in the provisional agenda of the 49th regular session of the General Conference."

-- All Member States of the Agency are invited to co-operate in order to remedy this situation resulting from the fact that Israel alone possesses nuclear capabilities which are undeclared and not subject to international control and which constitute a permanent threat to peace and security in the region.
+All Member States of the Agency are invited to cooperate in order to remedy this situation resulting from the fact that Israel alone possesses nuclear capabilities, which are undeclared and not subject to international control and which constitute a permanent threat to peace and security in the region.